Tu Language Reference

 • A TS module (typecheck / .d.ts emit) — types preserved

-The TS shadow looks like normal TypeScript: Signal.State<T> cells, Signal.Computed<T> cells, function lambdas with declared param types, type X = … aliases, and (for exported lambdas with all-typed params) a synthesized interface ${Name}Props { … }.
+The TS shadow looks like normal TypeScript: Signal.State<T> cells, Signal.Computed<T> cells, function lambdas with declared param types, interfaces with typed runtime descriptors, Exception factories, type X = … aliases, and (for exported lambdas with all-typed params) a synthesized interface ${Name}Props { … }.

 tu check <file> runs the shadow through tsserver and pretty-prints diagnostics back at the .tu source.
 The @tu-lang/lsp package exposes the same logic plus hover, completion, definition, and rename — all token- ranged so squiggles / underlines target individual identifiers.